Table of Contents

 The most important festival is 2nd July, the Festa dell” Apparizionne Della Vergine, celebrated in Montallegro above Rapallo.
 There is a procession from town up to the church.

-The small theatre in the former Clarrise convent holds concerts and plays, and during summer movies are shown outdoors in the town park by Villa Tigullio.
-There are many small weekend festivals, outdoor markets, and concerts throughout the year.
-Sailing regattas are sometimes held too.
+The small theatre in the former Clarrise convent holds concerts and plays, and during summer, movies are shown outdoors in the town park by Villa Tigullio.
+Many small weekend festivals, outdoor markets, and concerts occur throughout the year.
+Sailing regattas are sometimes held, too.

 Via Avenaggi 17,

 16035 Rapallo GE,

 Good food, good drinks and great friendly staff.
 Popular for its extensive selection of beers.
 Live music to rock and reggae.
 Lovely bar terrace with sea views.